-Trans-Adriatic pipeline project is almost completed22.
-June 2020. / SEE Energy News
+Trans-Adriatic pipeline project is almost completed, SEE Energy News

 The Trans-Adriatic pipeline project was 96 % complete at the end of May, said TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline (TAP).